ARPA-SIMC/wreport/README.md

 docker run -it arpaesimc/centos:8 /bin/bash
 ```

-If you want to build and install wreport yourself, you'll need to install the
+If you want to build and install wreport yourself, you'll need to install
-automake/autoconf/libtool packages then you can proceed as in most other Unix
-software:
+[Meson](https://mesonbuild.com/) and run the following commands:

 ```
-autoreconf -if
-./configure
-make
-make install
+meson setup builddir && cd builddir meson compile meson test meson install
 ```

-if you're familiar with .rpm and .deb packaging you'll find the packaging
+For more details about Meson see the official documentation https://mesonbuild.com/.

+If you want to build the package yourself:
-files in the `debian` and `fedora` directories
+- rpm: the packaging files are in `fedora` directory of the `master` branch.
+- deb: the packaging files are in the debian branches (e.g. `debian/sid`, `ubuntu/jammy`, etc.)

 ### AFL instrumentation

 To run wreport using [American Fuzzy Lop](http://lcamtuf.coredump.cx/afl/):

-    CXX=/usr/bin/afl-g++ ./configure --disable-shared
+    CXX=/usr/bin/afl-g++ meson --default-library=static builddir && cd builddir
-    make AFL_HARDEN=1
+    AFL_HARDEN=1 meson compile
     afl-cmin  -i testdata/bufr/ -o afl-bufr -- src/afl-test @@
     afl-fuzz -t 100 -i afl-bufr -o afl-bufr-out src/afl-test @@